H3llynx/4.TypeScript-API/readme.md

 3. Make your changes and commit them: git commit -m 'Add New Feature'
 4. Push the changes to your branch: git push origin feature/NewFeature
 5. Open a pull request

+---

+##  Learnings and challenges

+This was my first project using TypeScript, and it pushed me to learn its core concepts while improving how I structure and reason about my code.
+I also deepened my understanding of working with external APIs—handling requests and responses.
+One of the key new tools I adopted was Zod, which helped me validate and enforce data shapes safely throughout the project.
+Overall, the experience strengthened both my TypeScript fundamentals and my approach to building more robust applications.